This post contains affiliate links. Please read my disclosure for details.

 If you want an honest recommendation of a real person to help with your designing needs, Bethany is 100% the way to go.
 She is extremely responsive, patient, affordable – and of course, amazing at coming up with designs!

 All posts on My Life, I Guess have been proofread with Grammarly before I hit that publish button.
 Because let’s be honest, it’s hard to spot your own typos!
-I use the free version of this app to scan my text for grammatical and spelling mistakes.
-The paid premium version also includes vocabulary enhancement suggestions and plagiarism checks.
+I use the paid premium version to scan my text for grammatical and spelling mistakes (which are available on the free version) and for vocabulary enhancement suggestions and plagiarism checks.

 Becoming a Virtual Assistant is all the rage right now.
 I am currently taking the $10K VA course by Kayla Sloan to learn how to become a successful one.
 Can you imagine how great it’d be making $10K a month working from home?

 If you’ve struggled with affiliate marketing in the past, or just don’t know where to start, I cannot recommend the Perfect Gift Guides Course more.
-It’s focused and provides a clear strategy that is already bringing in the passive income.
-Check out my review and get 15% off.
+It’s focused and provides a clear strategy that is already bringing in passive income.
+Check out my review for more.